Let your leftovers determine what you'll make this week

 Soft tacos with the leftover homemade tortillas used in the enchiladas

 If Americans really waste 20-25 percent of the food they buy, imagine how much money you could save by not wasting the food you have.
 By following this process of cleaning out your fridge each week, figuring out what food needs to be used up and planning menus around those foods, you can feel the satisfaction of using what you have wisely.

 Marianne Giullian is a stay-at-home mom who enjoys finding ways to save money so they can live on one income.
 She likes to cook, read, and write.
 For more ideas, visit her website at Spendwise.org.

 Take the Next Step:

 - Meal planning is very important when trying to reduce grocery expenses.
-For more on meal plans, please visit here.
+Start using these tips and become meal planning master.